yaroslavzghoba/ascii-timeline/README.md

 > [!TIP] Python Virtual Environment
 > It's good practice to create a separate virtual environment for a project to isolate its dependencies.
 Read [how to create a new virtual environment](https://docs.python.org/3/library/venv.html) for more details.

 2. Create a new JSON file (e.g., `events.json`) and define your events.
 Each timeline must contain at least two events.
+The event with the earliest date determines the beginning of the timeline, and the event with the latest date determines its end.

 ```json
 [